babolivier/infra/README.md

 All of this is automated thanks to two Python scripts I wrote, [`start-proxy.py`](https://github.com/babolivier/infra/blob/master/start-proxy.py) and [`manage-caddy-sites.py`](https://github.com/babolivier/infra/blob/master/manage-caddy-site.py) (this one requires a command-line argument, `--start` or `--stop`).
 The first one checks the running Docker containers using the Caddy image, and start the proxy with the correct `--link` arguments, while the second one lists websites from the `sites/` directory and start a container for each of them if called with `--start`, or list all the containers running the Caddy image in order to stop and kill them if used with `--stop`.
 Both of them are ran by `systemd` services (yup, I know...).
 See how you can do quite a lot with only those two little, dirty-written, scripts.

+A third script I wrote is [`monitor-proxy.py`](https://github.com/babolivier/infra/blob/master/monitor-proxy.py), to solve a problem I had: The proxy was crashing randomly.
+This script is ran through a cron task each 15 minutes.

+The [`crontab`](https://github.com/babolivier/infra/blob/master/crontab) file is just a paste of my root user's crontab.

 My ultimate dream about this automation would be to create a web interface allowing me to add a website by just pasting its configuration and clicking a button.
 I don't care if something like this already exists, after all I'm only doing all of this because I find it fun and challenging.
 And I know there are chances I'll never get there.

 ## What's on here?